rogerqiu7/llm-pizza-reviews/README.md

 - pip install -r requirements.txt
 - python vector.py    # (Run once to build the vector DB)
 - python main.py      # (Start asking questions)
+- python eval.py      # (Basic QA testing can be done by feeding predefined questions and checking if the model responds with relevant keywords)

 ## What is a Vector Database?